|Institution:||University of Washington|

 A Type Primer by John Kane

-This project is for 60 Design majors (all sophomores) in the Introduction to Typography course.
-The class is for ID, IxD and VCD design majors.
-The assignment comes during the second week of the quarter, immediately following the Found Letterforms assignment.
-I lecture on type anatomy, the basic forms of contrast between typefaces (not other kinds of contrast like size and color, those are discussed but are not the five ways to tell typefaces apart from one another — think width: condensed and extended, style: serif or sans serif, etc).
+This project is for 60 sophomores (majoring in VCD, ID and IxD) in an Introduction to Typography course.
+The assignment comes during the second week of the quarter, immediately following the Found Letterforms project.
+We go over type anatomy, the basic forms of contrast between typefaces (not other kinds of contrast like size and color, those are discussed but are not the five ways to tell typefaces apart from one another (ex: width—condensed and extended, style: serif or sans serif, etc).
 I use this project to get students familiarized with the anatomy of letters and the details that make individual characters and typefaces unique.
 This assignment encourages them refer back to their Color + Composition class from the previous quarter.